Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 This gentle slow dance in 3/4 time substitutes for the “Sarabande” that constitutes the “slow movement” of all Bach’s other Partitas for Solo Violin as well as in all his Suites for Solo Cello.

 No notes have needed to be modified for the unaccompanied cello versions.
-The “Duo Version” is also the “Easier Version” of this movement, as in this version most of the double-stops have been given to the second (low) cello.
-While Bach’s double-stops and chords provide the basis for the second cello voice, they do not provide a constant accompaniment.
-Therefore the “gaps” in Bach’s bass line have been “completed” (filled out) in this Duo Version to give a constant “walking bass” harmonisation.
+The G major version is an “Easier Version” but the A major “Duo Version” is the “Easiest Version” of this movement, as here most of the double-stops have been given to the second (lower) cello.
+While Bach’s double-stops and chords provide the basis for the second cello voice, they do not provide a constant accompaniment, therefore the “gaps” in Bach’s bass line have been “completed” (filled out) in this Duo Version to give a constant “walking bass” harmonisation.

 GAVOTTE EN RONDEAU

-This charming Gavotte is, when played on the cello, much harder than it sounds, mainly due to the awkward double-stops and chords – especially those requiring Thumb Position in the lower Neck Region.
-No notes have been modified for this adaptation for cello, but the Duo Version is considerably easier (and sounds a lot better) than the solo version.
+This charming Gavotte is, when played on the cello in A major, much harder than it sounds, mainly due to the awkward double-stops and chords – especially those requiring thumbposition in the lower Neck Region.
+No notes have been modified for this adaptation for cello, but the Duo Version is considerably easier (and sounds a lot better) than the solo version in the same key.
+In G major, this piece can be played quite successfully by one unaccompanied cellist.

 When played on the violin these two Minuets are simple and delightful “galanteries”.
-When played on the cello however, they are actually quite awkward little beasts, much more complicated to play than they sound, due to the abundance of uncomfortable double-stops and chords.
-Several of these have needed to be revoiced in order to make them playable on the cello.
+When played on the cello in A major however, they are actually quite awkward little beasts, much more complicated to play than they sound, due to the abundance of uncomfortable double-stops and chords.
+Several of these chords/double-stops have needed to be revoiced in order to make them playable on the cello.
 In other places, faced with the impossibility of revoicing, we are obliged to use Thumb Position in the Neck Region.
-Definitely, the easiest and most successful way to play these Minuets on the cello is in the Duo Version.
+Definitely, the easiest and most successful way to play these Minuets on the cello is either in the A major Duo Version or in the G major solo version.
+In the G major version, one note has had to be changed: the low note in bar 22 which, with our transposition down a sixth would now be a low “B”, out of range.

 No notes have needed to be changed for the cello adaptation of this Bourrée.
 Some mordents and slurs have however been added in the “Edited Version”.
 We need to be careful, at the beginning of the movement especially, to avoid that it sounds as though it were in 3/4 time (as occurs in many recordings).
 We can do this by placing a slight accent on the third beat of the first bar.